MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 ## How does the card work?

 The AI-generated insights displayed on the meeting preparation card are based on opportunities identified and matched with meeting participants who are recognized as contacts in your CRM.
-If there are multiple meeting participants who are contacts, Copilot for Sales uses the Microsoft Graph API to determine the order and prioritizes the first contact returned to locate linked opportunities in CRM.
+If there are multiple meeting participants who are contacts, Copilot for Sales uses the Microsoft Graph API to determine the order and prioritizes the first contact returned with most recent modification in CRM to locate linked opportunities in CRM.
 When multiple opportunities are linked with this contact, the most recent one is selected for display on the card.
-After identifying the relevant opportunity, Copilot for Sales uses AI-powered soft-linking to scan and match past customer meetings related to this opportunity, including meetings organized by other team members, such as peer sellers.
+After identifying the relevant opportunity, Copilot for Sales pulls the emails and meetings saved in CRM that are linked to this opportunity, and uses AI-powered soft-linking to scan and match the other unsaved meetings related to this opportunity, including meetings organized by other team members, such as peer sellers.
 The system then generates a summary of all matched past meetings, providing synthesized insights into key risks and upcoming actions.
 Insights are presented in your supported local language and your local time zone.

 > [!NOTE]
 > You must check the AI-generated content carefully because it can have mistakes.
 It's your responsibility to review the AI-generated content to make sure it's accurate and appropriate.